 “I think you need to focus more on yourself.
 You know, what role you’re going to play.”
 You notice the puddle adjust itself, sending small waves to collide about haphazardly.
-They settled down and a very arrogant, straight-backed man appeared, reflecting off its surface.
-“Or you could focus on me, I am after all a very important element here, an Estragon to your Vladimir, pardon my pretension.”
+They settle down and a very arrogant, straight-backed man appears, reflecting off his surface.
+“Or you could focus on me, I am after all a very important element here.
+A so-to-say Estragon to your Vladimir, if you can pardon my pretension.”

 “But you’re just a puddle.”

 “Just a puddle!?”
 Rain drops begin to sound against your jacket.
 “So I’m just your average talking puddle then?”
 The puddle replies.
 Umbrellas pop open as the street quickly empties of unprepared pedestrians.
-The cascade warps the puddle's face to a violent ever shifting and crashing about mass of crater impacts. “if I’m nothing special, why don’t you lean over and take a look at this?”
+As the raindrops cascade and impact the puddle's face like tiny meteors, he turns violent; his surface ever shifting and crashing into itself. “if I’m nothing special, why don’t you lean over and take a look at this?”

-Curious what a puddle could have, you bend over even further until your face is just hovering above its surface.
-You strain to see through the thrashing waves getting in your eyes.
+Intimidated and curious, you bend over even further until your face is hovering just above his surface.
+You strain to see through the thrashing waves, droplets getting getting in your eyes and making you blink.
 Is some object hidden there?
-Your peer within for awhile.
+Your strain to peer within.
 “I don’t see anything,” you say.